 Everyone turned towards Drake.
 Virt gestured to his finely pressed suit, admittedly somewhat less exquisite after a night on the floor.
 “Do I look like I work in monorail construction?”

 Drake flared, “I don’t know, I’ve never met anyone who works in monorail construction!”

 Roberta stared at him, with one raised eyebrow.
+Drake shifted, uncomfortably, his aggression running, awkwardly, out of steam.
 After a suitably withering pause, she said “So what does the Minister actually do?”